sameerIISc/FewShotLLR/README.md

 ### Results various labeled data setting
-In the paper, we only presented this result for SONY and FUJI dataset in Figure 5 due to space constraint.
+Due to space constraint, we only presented this result for SONY and FUJI dataset in Figure 5 in the paper.
 Here, we also present the result on the CANON dataset.
 <p align="center">
 <img src="https://github.com/sameerIISc/FewShotLLR/blob/main/canon_shot_ssim.png" width="30%" height="30%" />
 </p>